Construct stochastic differential equation from linear drift-rate models

 |A||A represents the parameter A.

-If you specify A as an array, it must be an NVARS-by-1
+If you specify A as an array, it must be an NVARS-by-1 column

-a function, it must generate an NVARS-by-1 column
+and state, it must generate an NVARS-by-1 column

 vector of intercepts when invoked with two inputs:|

 If you specify B as an array, it must be an NVARS-by-NVARS matrix

 of state vector coefficients.
 As a deterministic function of time,